sanchezgaviermatias/SimpleTypescriptTemplate/README.md

 This is a proyect to play with typescript and node.

 ## Install pacakges
-Once you download the reposotory, run npm install
+Once you download the repository, run npm install

 ## Run Typescript
 tsc -w  to watch the typescript files and yarn start to run compiled javascript.